thelfer/mfem-mgis/docs/paper/joss/paper.md

 ![Modelling fuel pellet fragmentation during reactor start-up.](./pellet.png "Modelling fuel pellet fragmentation during reactor start-up.")

-## Tensile test on a elastoplastic notched bar with large strain - SSNA303

-  A notched specimen under axisymmetric hypotheses so-called [SSNA303](https://github.com/latug0/mfem-mgis-examples/tree/master/ex4) is given in ([ex4](https://github.com/latug0/mfem-mgis-examples/tree/master/ex4)) of [MMM-examples](https://github.com/latug0/mfem-mgis-examples) a collection of use cases for MMM library.
-The behavior is a simple isotropic plasticity behaviour with von-Mises isotropic linear hardening.

-  This case ([SSNA303](https://github.com/latug0/mfem-mgis-examples/tree/master/ex4)) is adapted from a non-regression test of the `Code_Aster` finite element solver, see @edf_ssna303_2011 for details.

 ## Viscoplastic behaviour of a polycrystalline microstructure for UO2

   A model simulation of UO2 with polycrystalline microstructure has been proposed in ([ex8](https://github.com/latug0/mfem-mgis-examples/tree/master/ex8)) from [MMM-examples](https://github.com/latug0/mfem-mgis-examples).
 The polycrystalline geometrical model is based on a Voronoi diagram and has been generated using [MEROPE](https://github.com/MarcJos/Merope) library.